Haroldrivail/collectiv-ai-business/README.md

 - **Sponsorships & Support**
   - Financial or in-kind support to accelerate development
   - Helping with outreach, events and community building

 ---

-## 11. License & Legal (Placeholder)

-> **Note:** Exact licenses and legal setup are still under evaluation.

-Planned:

-- Open-source licenses for core components (e.g. MIT/Apache-2.0/AGPL – to be decided)
-- Clear separation between:
-  - open infrastructure
-  - optional commercial services or support

-Legal documents and licenses will be published and updated in the relevant GitHub repositories.

----